-Outpatient Addiction Rehab
+What is Outpatient Addiction Rehab

 Outpatient programs allow patients to come for treatment, therapy, and other services and then return to their homes at the end of the treatment sessions.
 This structure lets a person continue a relatively unimpeded work, school, or home life while seeking treatment.
 These facilities tend to be a good fit for those with stronger support systems, relatively less severe or shorter-term addictions, limited time, or responsibilities at work or home that cannot be neglected.

 Outpatient treatment designs can vary.
-Some programs involve all-day sessions, whereas others may only treat patients for an hour or two a day.4 Costs of outpatient care are often lower than those of inpatient care because there is no need for residential accommodations; additionally, there may be fewer amenities and complementary services available, as well as relatively smaller treatment teams involved in direct care.
-Because patients can leave, patients do not have to pay for the around-the-clock care.
+Some programs involve all-day sessions, whereas others may only treat patients for an hour or two a day.4 Costs of outpatient care are often lower than those of inpatient care because there is no need for residential accommodations; additionally, there may be fewer amenities and complimentary services available, as well as relatively smaller treatment teams involved in direct care.
+Because patients can leave, patients do not have to pay for around-the-clock care.
 Many insurance plans may cover some or all of the cost.

 Can I Lose My Job for Attending Addiction Rehab?